barbeque/sg1000/README.md

 ![The Soggy-1000 logo](/soggy1k.png)

 Soggy-1000 is an open-source clone of the Sega SG-1000 home videogame system.
-The eventual goal of the project is to produce a copy of the SG-1000 main console, and the SK-1100 keyboard, so that the software made for the SC-3000 home computer can be preserved and enjoyed.
+The eventual goal of the project is to produce a copy of the SG-1000 main console, and the SK-1100 keyboard, so that the software made for the related Sega SC-3000 home computer can be preserved and enjoyed.

 ## License
 The Soggy project is licensed under [the Creative Commons Attribution-NonCommercial 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).